timescale/docs/cloud/user-management.md

 1. Type the email address of the person that you want to add.
 A confirmation email is sent to the email address you entered.
 1. Follow the instructions in the confirmation email to confirm the email address.
-Alternatively, the new member can create or sign in to a Timescale Cloud account with the email address, and accept the invitation by navigating to the `Invitations` section, and clicking `Accept`.
+Alternatively, the new member can sign in to a Timescale Cloud account with the invited email address, and accept the invitation by navigating to the `Invitations` section, and clicking `Accept`.
+For invitees that do not have a Timescale Cloud account, the invite is automatically accepted when they create a new account with the invited email address.
-1. The new member can switch to the shared project by selecting it from the `Project` drop down menu.
+1. The new project member can switch to the shared project by selecting it from the `Project` drop down menu.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-add-members.png" alt="Adding a new member to a project in Timescale Cloud"/>